Top 12 Best Activities in Iceland

 - 10. Have a Night Out in Reykjavik

-- 7. See Dettifoss Waterfall in North Iceland
+- 7. Visit Dettifoss Waterfall in North Iceland

-- 5. The Gem of Iceland - Jokulsarlon Glacier Lagoon
+- 5. Sail on the Stunning Jokulsarlon Glacier Lagoon

 - 3. Tour the Golden Circle and Go Snowmobiling or Snorkeling

-The most popular way to travel in Iceland is by renting a car or booking a self-drive tour.
-This way you can drive to all the places you want to see and try the experiences you like the most.
+A great way to travel in Iceland is by renting a car or booking a self-drive tour.
+This way, you can drive to all the places you want to see and try the experiences you like the most.
 It's also easy to find a place to stay on the largest selection of accommodations in Iceland, with anything from remote cottages to luxury hotels.
-So if you're thinking of visiting the land of ice and fire, just fly to Iceland and make it happen!

-Whale watching is one of the best things to do in Iceland.
+Whale watching is one of the best and simplest activities to do in Iceland.
 Over twenty species of whales, dolphins, and porpoises call the Icelandic coastal waters home, ranging from the small harbor porpoises to the earth’s largest animals, blue whales.
 The accessibility of whale-watching makes it easy to squeeze in a busy itinerary, as you can go whale-watching from the downtown area of Reykjavik.

-The most common species to see are minke whales and humpback whales.
+Minke whales and humpback whales are the most common species to see.
 There’s also a possibility of seeing rarer animals, such as killer whales and fin whales.
 While the whales are the star of the show, during a whale-watching tour, you can also spot various birds that reside in Iceland, such as skuas, terns, guillemots, and even the colorful puffin.

 Whale-watching tours depart from three primary locations: Reykjavik, Akureyri, and Husavik.
 Husavik is considered the 'whale-watching capital of Europe' due to the abundant animal traffic that passes through its fjords.
 This activity results from fertile feeding grounds found off Iceland’s northern coasts.

-Photo from Flexible 4-Hour Whale Watching & Puffin Watching Tours Combo with Transfer from Reykjavik
+Photo from The Whale Watching Tour from Reykjavik

 You can take a whale-watching tour on either a large vessel or a smaller powerboat.